Levi2288/discord_puller/README.md

 # discord_puller

 # FOR EDUCATION ONLY
-Discord token and pc &amp; user info puller
+Discord token and pc &amp; user info puller made a long long time ago

 this is a really old project idk if its still working or not.